Free Will Baptist Theology

 If to be absent from the body for me is to be with the Lord—still ‘in Christ’ and ‘living with him’ as I am already now—then I must exist between my death and resurrection.
 And I must be able to enjoy fellowship with Christ in some way, and probably also communion with the saints who have died, since being in Christ is a corporate reality.
 That is all we know form the New Testament.
 It does not say more.
 It does not elaborate.
 It does not describe in detail.
 For anyone to say more than this is indeed to speculate.[9]

-The Bible, then, seems to allude to man being made of both body and soul, and at least does not rule that metaphysical idea.
+The Bible, then, seems to allude to man being made of both body and soul, and at least does not rule out that metaphysical idea.

 While I do hold to a dichotomous view of human constitution, I do believe that my view here, which is not novel with me, is one that can easily be in agreement with theologians like F. Leroy Forlines.
 Forlines tends to use the term “spirit” to refer to the immaterial part of man.
 Conversely, he uses the term “soul” to refer to “a self-conscious individual, the innermost being, the self, the life, or the person.”[10]
 He clarifies later that “If we will give soul the basic meaning as person…”[11] that it will help clarify his position.
 Forlines seek to argue that we are a soul (or person) and that we have a body and spirit.

 In the way Forlines uses these terms, I am in general agreement.
 I would argue that an individual person is constituted by both material and immaterial substance, calling those substances a body and soul (or spirit) respectively.
 Further, I would agree that body and soul together constitute a “person.”
 In actuality, Forlines’ point here is central to what I am seeking to communicate.
 A person’s identity is not that they are their soul, or that they are their body, but that they are both.
 They do not possess a body or a soul, but instead are fundamental to who they are as an individual.
-Forlines’ view is in congruence with John Cooper’s view of “holistic dualism” that identifies the person as the whole of two substances.
+Forlines’ view is congruent with John Cooper’s view of “holistic dualism” that identifies the person as the whole of two substances.
 Forlines’ view is also in congruence with Anthony Hoekema, who uses the term “psychosomatic unity.”[12]

 _______________________________________